inxunxa/UM4RS/README.md

 ### Connection String

-*   Configure the _ConnectionString_ to allow the model comunicate with a database.
-Ensure the connection string is configure before any dabase involved action.
+*   Configure the _ConnectionString_ to allow the model communicate with a database.
+Ensure the connection string is configure before any database involved action.

 ```
     UM4RS.ModelORM.ConString = "my connection string here";